 1974: The Hollies’ cover of the Albert Hammond ballad “The Air That I Breathe” entered the Billboard Hot 100.
 It was the group’s final top 40 hit in the US, reaching #6, went to #2 in the UK that summer, and was a top 5 hit in several other countries.

 1974: Jesse Colin Young’s fifth album Light Shine was released.

 1976: George Harrison joined members of Monty Python onstage at New York’s City Center for a performance of the “Lumberjack Song.”
 Hardly anyone recognized Harrison, dressed as a Canadian Mountie with his Python friends.
 Harry Nilsson wanted in on the fun, so he joined in the following night.
 Unlike Harrison, however, Nilsson was far more conspicuous, waving and shaking hands with the audience.

-1979: “Love Comes to Everyone” from George Harrison’s self-titled eighth studio album was released as a single in the UK.
-The record was issued in the US three weeks later.
+1979: “Love Comes to Everyone,” the second single from George Harrison’s self-titled eighth studio album, was released as a single in the UK.
+It was issued in the US three weeks later.

-1979: Ronnie Wood’s third solo album Gimme Some Neck was released.
-The LP became his biggest success on the US charts to date, reaching #45 on the Billboard pop chart.
+1979: Ronnie Wood released his third solo album, Gimme Some Neck.
+It became his biggest success on the US charts, reaching #45 on the Billboard pop chart.
 Wood later embarked on a tour of the US to support the album and formed the New Barbarians with musicians that included Keith Richards, Ian McLagan, and Bobby Keys, all of whom contributed to the album.

 1981: Dave Edmunds released Twangin…, his last album with Swan Song Records before moving to Columbia Records.
 It was also Edmunds’ last solo album to feature Rockpile, which consisted of Nick Lowe, Billy Bremner, and Terry Williams.